 Before the Social Security Administration’s (SSA) disability examiners determine if your health impairments are severe enough to prevent you from working, they ensure you qualify based on a list of technical criteria.
 They deny many applications during this process because the applicants are not eligible for benefits for one reason or another unrelated to their disability.

-For help after a denial, call the attorneys at Berger and Green at 412-661-1400 today.
-We can help you understand if a Social Security Disability (SSD) technical denial is standing in between you and your benefits.
+For help after a denial, work with the claim denial attorneys at Berger and Green today.
+We can help you understand if a Social Security Disability (SSD) technical denial is standing between you and your benefits.

 What Is a Technical Denial?

 A technical denial occurs when the disability examiner issues a denial of benefits based on a non-medical requirement for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
 For this reason, technical denials are also sometimes called non-medical denials.

 If this happens to you, the SSA will send a letter of denial and they will not evaluate your claim any further.
 Since they evaluate these technical qualifications before delving into your medical history, this means there is no medical determination in your case.

 For a free legal consultation, call 412-661-1400

 What Are the Non-Medical Reasons for a Denial of SSI Benefits?

 SSI is a need-based program with strict income and asset limits.
 As a result, a technical denial for SSI most likely stems from an income or assets above the limit.
 This can be a mistake.
 The SSA may have failed to allow you to exempt your home, car, or business-related assets.
 We can help you understand the current limits for this program and fight for the compensation you deserve.